 All anabolic steroids should increase muscular endurance in theory, due to an increase in exogenous testosterone and red blood cell production.

 However, because of spikes in blood pressure and liver damage, energy and blood flow can become compromised—affecting muscular endurance.

 Thus, compounds like Turinabol have an excellent balance of spiking serum testosterone to high levels, whilst minimizing excessive cardiotoxicity and hepatotoxicity.

 Suitability for Women

-Dianabol is known to cause virilization in women.
-In contrast, Turinabol is better tolerated by females, due to less androgenicity.
+Several women in our clinic have experienced masculinization as a result of using Dianabol.
+In contrast, Turinabol is better tolerated by females, due to it being less androgenic.

 Female Olympic athletes did not experience virilization in the first few years of Turinabol-use.
-Consequently, many female bodybuilders have successfully utilized Tbol in small dosages.
+Consequently, we see many female bodybuilders successfully utilize Tbol in small doses.